Skip to main content

 Activities at Grand Hyatt Vail

-Wellness Studio: The 1,045 square foot wellness studio offers fitness classes such as sunrise yoga, restorative yoga (ideal for pre-and-post skiing), and barre classes.
+Wellness studio: The 1,045-square-foot wellness studio offers fitness classes such as sunrise yoga, restorative yoga (ideal for pre-and-post skiing), and barre classes.
 Guests also have access to compression boots from Theragun, providing decompression of weary limbs after a long day on the mountain.

-Axe Throwing: Test your hand and arm strength, and coordination, by throwing an axe at a wooden plank target.
+Axe throwing: Test your hand and arm strength, and coordination, by throwing an axe at a wooden plank target.

-Yoshimi Pop-Up Restaurant: New this December, guests can enjoy an exclusive sushi pop-up, featuring Sapporo on tap, Suntory Highball whiskey draft, and premium sake flights.
+Yoshimi pop-up restaurant: New this December, guests can enjoy an exclusive sushi pop-up, featuring Sapporo on tap, Suntory Highball whiskey draft, and premium sake flights.
 Highlights include signature Maki rolls and specialty handmade Nigiri.

 Pork belly sliders and a margarita from Fireside Lounge Vail.

 Located within the Grand Hyatt Vail, the lounge offers inventive après everyday food and drinks with live entertainment from local musicians.
-Their Bavarian pretzel bites and burrata and corn salad are not to be missed!
+Its Bavarian pretzel bites and burrata and corn salad are not to be missed!

 Food at La Tour restaurant in Vail.